Lou Anarumo

-Lou Anarumo (born August 18, 1966) is an American football coach who is the defensive coordinator for the Indianapolis Colts of the National Football League (NFL).
+Lou Anarumo (born August 18, 1966) is an American professional football coach who is the defensive coordinator for the Indianapolis Colts of the National Football League (NFL).
 He previously served as the defensive backs coach at Purdue under Joe Tiller and Danny Hope from 2004 to 2011, the Miami Dolphins from 2012 to 2017, and the New York Giants in 2018.
 He was the defensive coordinator of the Cincinnati Bengals from 2019 to 2024.

 Early life

 Anarumo was born on Staten Island, New York in 1966.
 He attended Wagner College where he earned his degree in special education.
 While at Wagner, he served as the junior varsity head coach at Susan E. Wagner High School in Staten Island.

 Coaching career

 Early career

 Anarumo served as the part-time running backs coach at Wagner in the spring of 1990 before he moved to the U.S. Merchant Marine Academy during the fall of 1990 to serve in the same capacity.
 From there, Anarumo went to Syracuse University where he served as a graduate assistant under Phil Elmassian working with the defensive backs.
 Anarumo then returned to the Merchant Marines as the defensive coordinator before being hired at Harvard to serve as the assistant head coach and defensive backs coach.
 It is at Harvard that Anarumo met former boss Joe Philbin, who at the time served as Harvard's offensive line coach.
 Anarumo made a stop at Marshall before being hired to replace Elmassian at Purdue.